by Connie Oswald Stofko

 A more efficient route for getting your questions answered is to turn to Master Gardeners with Cornell Cooperative Extension or to turn to your local garden center.

-There are helpful Cornell Cooperative Extension offices in other counties, too.
 Find contact information here for your county’s Cooperative Extension office.